 While in theory treating your warts at home sounds like a good idea, warts can be very resistant to home treatment and they tend to recur.
 In addition, at home treatments require daily and often messy application and they can destroy healthy tissue.
 You can skip all the fuss and muss and come see us instead.

 In the past our office has used chemical treatment to eliminate warts.
 Other offices use cryotherapy to freeze them or surgery to cut them out.
 But these treatments can be quite painful and can leave unsightly scars on your skin.

 Fortunately, we now have a revolutionary treatment for warts that uses low-powered microwave energy.
 This new treatment is called Swift.

 Swift is a new technology for treatment of warts and other skin lesions that was developed in the United Kingdom.
 It’s only been available in the United States since 2019.
 We are proud to be the first office in Seattle to offer this new treatment.

 Unlike other systems for removing warts, treatment with Swift is fast with only brief discomfort.
+And because Swift treats the virus that causes warts, not the warts themselves it's the best treatment to prevent them from coming back.
 Learn more about how this amazing treatment is used to treat warts.

 Prevention of Warts

 Like any condition that spreads it’s best to avoid the situations that put you at risk.
 At the very least you can take measures to prevent infection.

 To prevent the spread of warts, follow these tips:

 - Avoid direct contact with warts, both from other persons or from other parts of the body.